skellat/new-blog-post-tweety/about.md

 permalink: /about/
 ---

-This blog is maintained by Stephen Michael Kellat.
+Stephen Michael Kellat maintains this blog.

-Support on a continuing basis for Stephen's efforts can be provided via Liberapay at <https://liberapay.com/smkellat>.
+Financial support on a continuing basis for Stephen's efforts can be provided via Liberapay at <https://liberapay.com/smkellat>.

-Support is also possible via Ko-Fi at <https://ko-fi.com/smkellat>.
+Intermittent financial supporting him is also possible via Ko-Fi at <https://ko-fi.com/smkellat>.

 Books by Stephen Michael Kellat are available for purchase on Amazon at <https://www.amazon.com/Stephen-Michael-Kellat/e/B085MR8Y8J>.